cybertec-postgresql/pg_show_plans/README.md

       |         ->  Function Scan on pg_stat_get_activity s  (cost=0.00..1.00 rows=100 width=44)
 query | SELECT p.pid, p.plan, a.query FROM pg_show_plans p, pg_stat_activity a WHERE p.pid = a.pid;
 -[ RECORD 2 ]--------------------------------------------------------------------------------------
-pid   | 19966
+pid   | 31605
 plan  | Result  (cost=0.00..0.01 rows=1 width=4)
 query | SELECT pg_sleep(10);
 ```

 ## pg_show_plans View
  - *pid*: the pid of the process which the query is running.
+ - *level*: the level of the query which runs the query.
+Top level is `0`.
- - *userid*: the userid of the user which run the query.
+ - *userid*: the userid of the user which runs the query.
  - *dbid*: the database id of the database which the query is running.
  - *plan*: the query plan of the running query.